-Potential Sale of Stockpiled Material at BRM
+Sale of a Portion of Stockpiled Material at BRM

-The Company is currently investigating options for the sale of some or all of the surface stockpile of mineralized material at BRM to generate revenues for the Company.
-Notionally, the Company would sell stockpiled material through an ore sale/purchase agreement to a milling facility in southern British Columbia that is permitted to accept custom mill feeds.
-Should the Company enter into an ore sale/purchase agreement it would in parallel investigate the opportunity to acquire an ore sorting plant to allow for ore sorting prior to trucking to a third party milling facility.
+During the quarter, the Company has continued to investigate options for the sale of some or all of the surface stockpile of mineralized material at BRM to generate revenues for the Company.
+Notionally, the Company could sell stockpiled material through an ore sale/purchase agreement to a milling facility in southern British Columbia that is permitted to accept custom mill feeds.